 Next door is the Good Hart and Soul tea room at the rustic furnishings store Primitive Images (1129 N. Lakeshore Dr., 231-526-0276; primitiveimages.com) and next to that is a collection of seasonal gifts and home accessories at A Studio (1135 N. Lake Shore Dr., 231-526-7110).
 Call for current hours.

 Back on the main street is the Legs Inn (6425 N. Lake Shore Dr., 231-526-2281; legsinn.com).
-This year, Legs Inn will be open through Oct.
-24 for lunch and dinner.
 The historic inn sits on a bluff overlooking the lake so catch a sunset and visit the garden.
 Indoors is a blend of European and Native American decor.
 Authentic Polish food is the specialty.
 Legs Inn also has five rental cottages.

 If you have time, continue on the same road about three miles north and, when it ends, bear left toward Lake Michigan.
 This takes you into parks, including Wilderness State Park, along Sturgeon Bay, where the long, pristine beach is great for walking and wading.